FuckingNode/FuckingNode/CONTRIBUTING.md

 # Contributing

 These are basic guidelines & info we hope you'll find useful for contributing to the project.
-For documentation-related contributions, head to [this repository instead](https://github.com/FuckingNode/fuckingnode.github.io).
+For installer-script-related or documentation-related contributions, head to [this repository instead](https://github.com/FuckingNode/fuckingnode.github.io).

 ## Dev tools